Urpagin/DiscordLink/README.md

 > [!TIP]
 > In the `plugins/DiscordLink/config.yml` file, set `minecraft_chat_prefixes` to `[]` in order for all Minecraft chat messages to be sent to the Discord channel.

+## 🚨 Known Issues

+- Executing the `reload` command on the Minecraft server leads to unexpected behavior (messages sent multiple times).

 ## 🛠️ Additional Information

 The plugin interacts with Discord through the [JDA](https://github.com/discord-jda/JDA) library.

 ## 📝 Todo